wangzhongxin/algorithm/map/readme.md

 execute  `make`

 ## show as image
-some program output the Graph to `dot` file, just type `make && make png` to generation them.
+some program output the Graph to `dot` file, just type `make && make png` to generate them.